aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 7Sep18
+Continued to work on API and local hosting issues and plan my project.

 ## 3Sep18
 Two small baby steps to getting closer to start my project for LaunchCode.